walosha/BACKEND_DEV_TESTS/README.md

 ### Rate Limiting

-Rate limiting is not currently implemented.
+Rate limiting is currently implemented with Redis

 ### Authentication and Authorization